Sign in →

 Clinical Information

-Biotinidase deficiency is an autosomal recessive disorder caused by variants in the biotinidase gene (BTD).
+Biotinidase deficiency is an autosomal recessive disorder caused by disease-causing variants in the BTD gene.
 Age of onset and clinical phenotype vary among individuals depending on the amount of residual biotinidase activity.
-Profound biotinidase deficiency occurs in approximately 1 in 137,000 live births and partial biotinidase deficiency occurs in approximately 1 in 110,000 live births, resulting in a combined incidence of about 1 in 61,000.
-The carrier frequency for biotinidase deficiency within the general population is about 1 in 120.

 Untreated profound biotinidase deficiency typically manifests within the first decade of life as seizures, ataxia, developmental delay, hypotonia, sensorineural hearing loss, vision problems, skin rash, and alopecia.
 Partial biotinidase deficiency is associated with a milder clinical presentation and may include cutaneous symptoms without neurologic involvement.
 Certain organic acidurias, such as holocarboxylase synthase deficiency, isolated carboxylase synthase deficiency, and 3-methylcrotonylglycinuria, present similarly to biotinidase deficiency.
 Serum biotinidase levels can help rule out these disorders.